Maze Ransomware: Origins, Operating Mode, Attacks

 2. The Hammersmith Medicines Research Attack

 On the 14th of March 2020, the IT staff of Hammersmith Medicines Research discovered a severe attack.
 The company, which at that time was on standby to carry out trials of a possible future vaccine for the Covid-19 coronavirus and have previously carried out tests to develop the Ebola vaccine and drugs to treat Alzheimer’s disease, was one of the many victims of the Maze cybercriminals.
-The medical company refused to pay the ransom, and personal details of former patients were published, although the Maze group had made a public promise not to attack medical research organisations during the coronavirus pandemic only a few days before.
+The medical company refused to pay the ransom, and personal details of former patients were published, although the Maze group had made a public promise not to attack medical research organizations during the coronavirus pandemic only a few days before.

 In regards to how the Maze group got into HMR, it would appear that the company used a Fortinet VPN Server that may have had a vulnerability.